markbala/pico-gate-controller/README.md

 ## Security Notes

-- No TLS
-- Use only on private LANs or behind a VPN / reverse proxy (Tailscale, Cloudflare Tunnel).
+- Use exclusively on private LANs or behind a VPN / reverse proxy (Tailscale, Cloudflare Tunnel).
 - Never expose directly to the internet.

 ---